per-gron/shuriken/src/rs/doc/specification.md

 A *Publisher* is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).
 Having a Publisher does not in itself mean that any data is being streamed; many Publishers wait with doing anything until the `Subscribe` method is invoked.

-A Publisher MUST publicly inherit the `PublisherBase` class and MUST offer a `Subscribe` method for subscribing to the stream that takes an rvalue reference to a Subscriber and returns a Subscription.
+A Publisher MUST publicly inherit the `Publisher` class and MUST offer a `Subscribe` method for subscribing to the stream that takes an rvalue reference to a Subscriber and returns a Subscription.
 Because there is no concrete for all Subscribers, this method must be a template.

 That `Subscribe` takes an rvalue reference to a Subscription implies that the Publisher takes over ownership of the Subscriber when it is subscribed to.